St. Petersburg Entry Requirements

 Prohibited Items

-- Endangered species and products - including certain furs, ivory, and exotic animal products without CITES permits
+- Endangered species and products thereof covered by CITES, including certain ivory, reptile skins, and live animals, won't clear customs without CITES permits.

 Restricted Items